nwamsamson/jenkins_docker_automation/README.md

 ## 🌍 Result

-You can access your deployed HTML page at:
+You can access the deployed HTML page at:

 ```
 http://<EC2-PUBLIC-IP>:8082